 For a long time, the concept of Virtual Reality has been a pipe dream for tech enthusiasts and the industry alike.
 It was something only found in sci-fi movies and TV.
 However, with the tremendous advances in hardware technology, VR has gone mainstream in the past year.
 Both the industry and user-base heralded VR as the next big revolution in media consumption, but so far it has been a bumpy ride.

-Let us have a look at the state of VR in 2017, and whether it is here to stay.
+Let us have a look at the current state and the future of Virtual Reality (VR) in 2017.

 The Start Of The VR Revolution